henriquemod/apolloservers-discord-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was first idealized from my personal need in a bot that could query gameservers, in special CSGO servers and all available solutions at the moment were either uneficient or couldnt offer all the features i wanted.
+This project was first idealized from my personal need in a bot that could query game servers, in special CSGO servers and all available solutions at the moment were either insufficient or couldn't offer all the features I wanted.

 Here a few things Apollo can do: